CarlaCostea/task-tracker-backend/README.md

 # task-tracker-backend
-The Task Tracker backend is built using Nest.js and TypeORM, with SQLite as the database.
+The Task Tracker backend is built using **Nest.js** and **TypeORM**, with **SQLite** as the database.
 It provides RESTful API endpoints to handle task management, including creating, updating, and deleting tasks.
 The backend serves data to the frontend (built with Angular) for the Task Tracker application.

 # Task Tracker Backend